MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/search-dataverse-tables.md

 - msdyn_purchaseorder
 - msdyn_workorder

 Each of these tables has several commonly-used fields indexed.
 For example, *msdyn_customerasset* indexes *msdyn_name*, *msdyn_product*, and *msdyn_functionallocation*.
-To customize which fields are indexed for Dataverse search, edit the table's Quick Find View and add the fields to the "Find by..." section.
+To customize which fields are indexed for Dataverse search, edit the table's Quick Find View and add the fields to the **Find by...** section.

 ## Filter search results

 When searching in Field Service, users can refine search results using [personalized facets and filters](/power-apps/user/facets-and-filters).
 For more information about search options, see [Search for tables and rows by using Dataverse search](/power-apps/user/relevance-search).

-Fields and filters for each table are defined by admnistrators in a table's Quick Find View.
+Fields and filters for each table are defined by administrators in a table's Quick Find View.
 For detailed instructions how define the fields that are available as filters, see [Select searchable fields and filters for each table](/power-platform/admin/configure-relevance-search-organization#select-searchable-fields-and-filters-for-each-table).

 ## Next steps